2021-2024 Water and wastewater rates

 Are storm water fees additional in all areas of the county?
 As a resident of Plattsville, we recent had to pay thousands of dollars per house for storm water sewer replacement (capital project).
 If all rates are going to be the same across the county, does that also include stormwater costs throughout the county?

-Sally asked over 3 years ago
+Sally asked about 4 years ago

 Thank you for your question.
 No, the County does not charge user fees for stormwater: this is a local municipality responsibility (township, town or city).
 To clarify, we are not proposing that all water and wastewater rates will be the same across the County.
 The proposed changes are: